Presidency of William Howard Taft: Far East

 Having served as the governor of the Philippines, Taft was keenly interested in Asian-Pacific affairs.
 Because of the potential for trade and investment, Taft ranked the post of minister to China as most important in the Foreign Service.
 Knox did not agree, and declined a suggestion that he go to Peking to view the facts on the ground.
 Taft replaced Roosevelt's minister there, William W. Rockhill, as uninterested in the China trade, with William J. Calhoun, whom McKinley and Roosevelt had sent on several foreign missions.
 Knox did not listen to Calhoun on policy, and there were often conflicts.
 Taft and Knox tried unsuccessfully to extend John Hay's Open Door Policy to Manchuria.
 In 1909, a British-led consortium began negotiations to finance a railroad from Hankou and Sichuan.
 Taft appealed personally to the Prince Regent, Zaifeng, Prince Chun, and was successful in gaining U.S. participation in the financing of the railroads.
 However, the Chinese decree authorizing the agreement also required the nationalization of local railroad companies in the affected provinces.
-Inadequate compensation was paid to the shareholders, and these grievances were among those which touched off the Chinese Revolution of 1911.
+Inadequate compensation was paid to the shareholders, and these grievances were among those which touched off the 1911 Revolution.

-After the Chinese Revolution broke out, the revolt's leaders chose Sun Yat Sen as provisional president of what became the Republic of China, overthrowing the Manchu Dynasty.
+After the 1911 Revolution broke out, the revolt's leaders chose Sun Yat Sen as provisional president of what became the Republic of China, overthrowing the Manchu Dynasty.
 Taft was reluctant to recognize the new government, although American public opinion was in favor of it.
 The U.S. House of Representatives in February 1912 passed a resolution supporting a Chinese republic, but Taft and Knox felt recognition should come as a concerted action by Western powers.
 In his final annual message to Congress in December 1912, Taft indicated that he was moving towards recognition once the republic was fully established, but by then he had been defeated for re-election and he did not follow through.

 Taft continued the policy against immigration from China and Japan as under Roosevelt.
 A revised treaty of friendship and navigation entered into by the U.S. and Japan in 1911 granted broad reciprocal rights to Japanese in America and Americans in Japan, but were premised on the continuation of the Gentlemen's Agreement of 1907.
 There was objection on the West Coast when the treaty was submitted to the Senate, but Taft informed politicians that there was no change in immigration policy.